Skip navigation links

 To provide a better approximation to near-wall flowfields, Wind-US provides a couple of boundary layer initialization options that may help speed the convergence of viscous flows near solid walls.

-First, by using multiple IJK_RANGE parameters with the ARBITRARY INFLOW keyword, and setting the range to include not only the inflow boundary but also locations downstream, one can set initial boundary layer profiles all along the viscous walls.
+First, by using multiple IJK_RANGE, XYZ_RANGE, or RTZ_RANGE parameters with the ARBITRARY INFLOW keyword, and setting the range to include not only the inflow boundary but also locations downstream, one can set initial boundary layer profiles all along the viscous walls.
 Note that using this capability may add many lines to the input data (.dat) file.
 The INCLUDE keyword may be useful in keeping the main .dat file to a manageable size.

-Another option is to use the BL_INIT keyword to specify a starting location and thickness for a laminar or turbulent boundary layer.
+Another option for structured grids is to use the BL_INIT keyword to specify a starting location and thickness for a laminar or turbulent boundary layer.
 However, this option may only be used on computational j- or k-boundaries, and only on one boundary in each zone.

 Keywords: ARBITRARY INFLOW, BL_INIT